ezra-bible-app/ezra-bible-app/README.md

 ## Upcoming Features

 Ezra Project is currently on a bi-monthly release schedule.
-The next release [0.12.0](https://github.com/tobias-klein/ezra-project/milestone/2) is planned for March 2020 with the following new features:
+The next release [0.13.0](https://github.com/tobias-klein/ezra-project/milestone/3) is planned for May 2020 with the following new features:

-* French translation
+* Bible browser: Parallel translation mode (#30)
-* Sword module unlock support
-* Design change: Use sword modules directly (instead of text in database)
+* Install wizard: Upgrade functionality (#31)

 ## Installation
 The latest installation packages for Windows, Linux and macOS can be found on [this page][latest].
 Specific install instructions are below.